A relative homology criterion of smoothness: Introduction

 We believe that the last two results are of independent interest.
-Finally, Section~\ref{SecExamp} concludes the paper with examples and an additional characterization of smoothness in terms of relative Hochschild homology, in the spirit of the Semi-Rigidity Theorem of~\cite{Av-Iyen}.
+Finally, Section~\ref{SecExamp} concludes the paper with examples and an additional characterization of smoothness in terms of relative Hochschild homology, in the spirit of the Semi-Rigidity Theorem of~\cite{Av-Iyen} and \cite{Av-VP,BACH} (for the case $B=k$).

 \textbf{Acknowledgements.} The first-named author thanks Changchang Xi for stimulating discussions on relative homological dimension during the early stages of this work.
 We also thank Daniel Levcovitz for helpful discussions, and Andrea Solotar and John MacQuarrie for their valuable feedback on a draft of this manuscript.
-K.I. and E.M. were partially supported by FAPESP grant 2018/23690-6 and by CNPq Universal Grant 405540/2023-0, V.P. was partially supported by FAPESP scholarship 2022/12883-3, and E.M. thanks also CNPq, for research grant CNPq 310651/2022-0.
+K.I. and E.M. were partially supported by FAPESP grant 2018/23690-6 and by CNPq Universal Grant 405540/2023-0, K.I. was also partially supported by FAPEMIG Project APQ-03491-25, V.P. by FAPESP Scholarship 2022/12883-3, and E.M. by CNPq Research Grant 310651/2022-0.
+Finally, we thank the anonymous referee for numerous valuable comments that helped improve this manuscript.